antiparticle25/genomic_data_solutions/README.md

 - **Finding** studies based on MeSH terms or Keywords.
 - **Analyzing** trends across different journals and subjects over time.

-As a simple example, we can taking an overarching view on sequencing platforms across key companies (NGS/Long-read/Third-generation):
+As a simple example, we can taking an overarching view on **sequencing platforms across key companies (NGS/Long-read/Third-generation):**

 ![Occurrences of Sequencing Companies](files/sequencing_companies.png)

-...and also look at the evolution of their platforms...
+...and also look at the **evolution of their platforms**...

 <details>
   <summary><b>Sequencing Platforms Overview</b></summary>